TuGraz-ITI/JamLab-NG/README.md

 ## Details

 Currently this repositiory contains the parts required to build confiture and can be used with [Scapy](https://scapy.net/) as is.
-Jelly, our wrapper for parsing the CSV files for use with Scapy will be added soon.
+Jelly, our wrapper for parsing is tested against the Rasperry Pi with JamLab-NG's confiture.

 ## Instructions